prithvimellacheruvu/Audio-Grabber/README.md

 # Audio Grabber
  Grab any audio sequence playing in the PC with the push of a start button.

-Download botth the setup.exe file and the .msi file for installation
+Download both the setup.exe file and the .msi file for installation